nodejs/node/deps/http_parser/README.md

 and responses.
 The parser is designed to be used in performance HTTP applications.
 It does not make any allocations, it does not buffer data, and it can be interrupted at anytime.
 It only requires about 128 bytes of data per message stream (in a web server that is per connection).

 Features:

   * No dependencies
   * Parses both requests and responses.
-  * Handles keep-alive streams.
+  * Handles perstent streams.
   * Decodes chunked encoding.
   * Extracts the following data from a message
     * header fields and values